PrinsFrank/PrinsFrank.nl/_posts/2021-02-13-Destructuring-the-muqarnas-of-Shah-I-Zinda.md

 readtime: 4
 ---

 With the country still in lockdown and a curfew in place, it is not really difficult to reminisce the past and think back to previous trips.
-My most impressive and off the beaten track trip was back in november 2019, my second to last real trip before the pandemic.
+My most impressive and off the beaten track trip was back in November 2019, my second to last real trip before the pandemic.
 While I will probably write a blog post about the trip itself, this post is about muqarnas.

 {% include img.html src="/images/2021/02/registan.jpg" aspect_ratio=88.8 %}